oat-sa/tao-i18n-tools/README.md

 # tao-i18n-tools

-This package is a collection of all the translations related tools for TAO.
+This package is a collection of translations related tools for TAO.

 ### installation